autoit4you/node-jose/README.md

 ### jwa.sign(input, secretOrPrivateKey)
 Sign `input` with either a secret using a HMAC algorithm or a private key using a digital signature algorithm.

+If `input` is neither a string nor a buffer, it will be stringified using `JSON.stringify`.

 When using a HMAC algorithm `secretOrPrivateKey` should be either a string or a buffer.
 When using a digital signature algorithm, the